Applications Need Software Integrity. Agents Need Context Integrity.

 • Software Integrity (SLSA, in-toto, SBOMs): “Is this binary what it claims to be?”

-But as AI agents become the new runtime—negotiating contracts, approving purchases, coordinating across organizational boundaries—we’ve left a critical gap.
+But as AI agents become the new runtime—negotiating contracts, approving purchases, coordinating across organizational boundaries—we’ve left a gap.

 Who verifies the context they reason over?

 Foundation Capital calls context graphs “AI’s trillion-dollar opportunity”—the structured knowledge layers that let AI systems reason over relationships, not just retrieve documents.
-RAG gave us retrieval.
-Context graphs give us understanding.

-Gartner sees it too.
-Their February 2026 report identifies “Context as a Service” as the next AI revenue surge, with MCP servers enabling a new generation of context infrastructure.1
+Gartner’s February 2026 report identifies “Context as a Service” as the next AI revenue surge, with MCP servers enabling a new generation of context infrastructure.1

 The market agrees: context is infrastructure.